matthewprice-github/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-I could see geography as an influencing factor in kickstart success.
+I could see geography as an influencing factor in kickstarter success.
 A graph that charted project outcomes by country could be interesting.
 Similarly, It could be interesting to see a table that had average donation amounts by country could also be interesting, it could help answer the question: who supports the arts the most?

 Something else I was wondering while doing the "Outcomes based on Launch Date" analysis was how we could account for duration of the kickstarter campaign.
-Did some projects fail simply because they didn't have a reasonable deadline?
+Did some projects fail simply because they didn't have a reasonable fundraising deadline?
 What is the average duration of a successful campaign?
-We could easily create another column that would give the duration of the campaign, given the launch date/deadline columns.
+We could easily create another column that would give the duration of the campaign, taking the difference from the launch date and deadline columns.